Skip to main content

 “And me of you.”

 They smiled at memories as he held her hand and stared at her ever-smiling face.
-She was his reason to call a palace home, he was the reason she loved Mewar more.
-In silence, she held his hand as he entwined fingers.
-They together watched Amar ride Chetak from the Jharokhas.
+She was his reason to call a palace home; he was the reason she loved Mewar more.
+In silence, she held his hand as he entwined his fingers.
+They watched Amar ride Chetak from the Jharokhas.

-People knew and learnt the tales of Kunwar Pratap Singh and Kuwarani Ajabde Baisa, who became Maharana Pratap and Maharani Ajabde bai for their people.
+People knew and learnt the tales of Kunwar Pratap Singh and Kuwarani Ajabdeh Baisa, who became Maharana Pratap and Maharani Ajabdeh Bai for their people.
 As for Sakhaveer and Baijilal, people’s imagination and mere folktales.
 Folktales or facts, Sakhaveer and Baijilal are alive in our hearts, the strength of fighting for what is right and what you believe in lives on.
 All we need to do at times is to take out the Sakhaveer and Baijilal in each one of us and fight the obstacles to win over Life.

 Popular posts from this blog